Biology runs continuously.

 and run control into a single benchtop system.

-Every module runs on the same clock.
+final frame — every module on the same clock.

 Incubation